Gerry Anderson: 1990s

 Anderson was interviewed for the BBC's 1993 Doctor Who documentary, Thirty Years in the TARDIS.
 He joked that, despite his career of making children's programming, the "real tragedy of my life" was that his own son Jamie (appearing with him) was a Doctor Who fanatic.

 By 1993 Archer published the trivia book Gerry Anderson's FAB Facts.
-Archer was killed in a car crash on London's orbital M25 motorway on his way to the publishers to collect one of the first print run to present to Anderson, and the book later had to be withdrawn from sale and thousands of copies destroyed as a result of a copyright dispute with ITC America.
+Archer was killed in a car crash on the M25 motorway on his way to the publishers to collect one of the first print run to present to Anderson, and the book later had to be withdrawn from sale and thousands of copies destroyed as a result of a copyright dispute with ITC America.

-The renewed interest enabled Anderson to return to television production, but several projects including GFI (an animated update of Thunderbirds) did not make it into production.
+The renewed interest enabled Anderson to return to TV production, but several projects including GFI (an animated update of Thunderbirds) did not make it into production.
 Finally, in 1994, Anderson was able to get Space Precinct into production.
-It was followed by Lavender Castle, a children's sci-fi fantasy series combining stop-motion animation and computer-generated imagery.
+It was followed by Lavender Castle, a children's fantasy series combining stop motion and computer-generated imagery.

 In the meantime, the biography, which had been set aside since Archer's death, had been picked up again and was completed by Stan Nicholls from Archer's original notes and manuscript, finally being published in 1996 shortly before Lavender Castle went into production.

 Around this time Anderson was reunited with his elder son, Gerry Jr., Anderson reportedly experienced powerful feelings of animosity toward his ex-wife Sylvia at the idea she had been responsible for his enforced estrangement from his son.